 The vast majority of rivalries involved two sides, but every once in a while, you find a three-way rivalry that really works.
 It’s rare, but special, and I’m happy to say that I played a small part in a great one.
 The Little Three consists of Amherst College, Wesleyan University, and Williams College.
 While all three of these schools play in the NESCAC, the three-way rivalry is alive and well at each institution.

 Author Archive | Connor Wilson

-The FIL 2014 World Lacrosse Championships are rapidly approaching!
-We’re all extremely excited.
+The FIL 2014 World Lacrosse Championships are only a Spring season away, and we’re all extremely excited.
 National teams around the world are preparing to make the trip to Colorado for two weeks (or more in some cases) in July, and that means a lot of training camps, scrimmages, and quite a bit of fundraising!